AdKats/AdKats/README.md

         One of the main reasons AdKats was made in the first place.
         All admin activity is trackable via the database per your custom settings for every command;
         So holding your admins accountable for their actions is quick and painless.
-        And, if you are using AdKats WebAdmin nobody but your highest admins will need direct Procon access.
+        And, if you are using BFAdminCP 2.0+ nobody but your highest admins will need direct Procon access.
     </li>
     <li>
         <b>Setting Lock.</b>